 Figure 4.1-1: Overall Idle Mode process

 When a UE is switched on, a public land mobile network (PLMN) is selected by NAS.
-For the selected PLMN, associated RAT(s) may be set [5].
+For the selected PLMN, associated RAT(s) may be set (see 3GPP TS 23.122 [5]).
 The NAS shall provide a list of equivalent PLMNs, if available, that the AS shall use for cell selection and cell reselection.

 With the cell selection, the UE searches for a suitable cell of the selected PLMN and chooses that cell to provide available services, further the UE shall tune to its control channel.
 This choosing is known as "camping on the cell".

-The UE shall, if necessary, then register its presence, by means of a NAS registration procedure, in the tracking area of the chosen cell and as outcome of a successful Location Registration the selected PLMN becomes the registered PLMN [5].
+The UE shall, if necessary, then register its presence, by means of a NAS registration procedure, in the tracking area of the chosen cell and as outcome of a successful Location Registration the selected PLMN becomes the registered PLMN (see 3GPP TS 23.122 [5]).

 If the UE finds a more suitable cell, according to the cell reselection criteria, it reselects onto that cell and camps on it.
 If the new cell does not belong to at least one tracking area to which the UE is registered, location registration is performed.

-If necessary, the UE shall search for higher priority PLMNs at regular time intervals as described in [4] and search for a suitable cell if another PLMN has been selected by NAS.
+If necessary, the UE shall search for higher priority PLMNs at regular time intervals as described in 3GPP TS 22.011 [4] and search for a suitable cell if another PLMN has been selected by NAS.

 Search of available CSGs may be triggered by NAS to support manual CSG selection.